What Can a Dropbox Folder Help Us?

 - Easy to Access Team Files in Shared Folder

 You can collaborate with team by inviting them to a shared folder.
-Dropbox gives you the rights to decide whether to give them permissions about view-only or editing.
-All the modifications about the shared folder will sync instantly through your team.
+Dropbox empowers you to decide whether to give them permissions about view-only or editing.
+All the modifications that occurs on the shared folder will sync instantly through your team.

 By sharing Dropbox folder, your team can keep team files organized in one place.
 What’s more, accessing easily to shared files makes your team ready to collaborate at any time in any place.